Lumine8/SecuADR/README.md

 ## 📜 License

+SecuADR is dual-licensed:

-This software is the exclusive property of Lumine8.
-Any use, copying, modification, or distribution requires express written permission from the author.
-See the LICENSE file for full terms.
+- **Proprietary License (Default):** This repository and its contents are the exclusive property of Lumine8.
+Any use, modification, or distribution without prior written permission is strictly prohibited.
+- **MIT License:** Select components, utilities, or future OSS contributions may be licensed under MIT for open-source use.
+See [LICENSE-OSS.txt](./LICENSE-OSS.txt) for details.

+For commercial or extended usage rights, please contact: sankargopan1@gmail.com